jmsweng/X-ray-detector-gain-map/README.md

 ![Final calculated gain map](https://github.com/jmsweng/X-ray-detector-gain-map/blob/main/Images/Final%20gain%20map.PNG)

 Bright yellow spots for this detector (pixels with large gain corrections applied) are pixels which are known to have radiation damage and may not respond correctly even after correction.
 If a large number of these are present and unexpected in the final gain map there may be some problem with the detector or experimental setup.

+# Comparison to gain maps calculated from x-ray fluorescence flat fields